ValeraKvip/Telegram_knowledge_base/Webhook_on_HTTP/README.md

 ## Good solution
-We will use long polling and the [getUpdates](https://core.telegram.org/bots/api#getupdates) method to fetch new messages, and then simulate a webhook by sending a POST request to our webhook endpoint.
+We will use long polling and the [getUpdates](https://core.telegram.org/bots/api#getupdates) method to fetch new messages, and then simulate a webhook by sending a POST request to our webhook endpoint.<br>
-*With zero third-party dependencies or suspicious apps on your machine.*👍
+With zero third-party dependencies or suspicious apps on your machine.👍

 ### Files